This organization within Cereals & Grains Association was formed in 1994 for members who have an interest in cereal proteins.

 2008: Ramakanth Jonnala

 2011: Ine Rombouts

 2012: Mehtap Fevzioglu

 2016: Maneka Malalgoda

 2020: Frederik Janssen

 Best Student Paper and Best Student Poster Award

 The Division selects the best protein chemistry papers presented by a student at the Cereals & Grains Association Annual Meeting each year.
-The Protein Division Best Student Paper (presentation) Awards consists of a plaque, an honorarium, and recognition at the annual meeting.
-The Best Student Poster Award consists of a plaque, an honorarium, and recognition at the annual meeting.
+The Protein Division Best Student Paper (presentation) Awards consists of a certificate, an honorarium, and recognition at the annual meeting.
+The Best Student Poster Award consists of a certificate, an honorarium, and recognition at the annual meeting.

 2017 Best Student Paper: Maria Itria Ibba